Mayawati: Second term, 1997

 Her second term was from 21 March 1997 to 20 September 1997.
 A drive under her government allotted pattas or gram sabha lands on lease to thousands of landless residents.
-In April 1997, she created Gautam Budh Nagar district from the district of Ghaziabad, Kaushambi district was separated from Allahabad district, and Jyotiba Phule Nagar district from Moradabad district.
-In May 1997, Mahamaya Nagar district was created out of Aligarh district and Banda district was split into Banda and Chatrapati Shahuji Maharaj Nagar.
+In April 1997, she created Gautam Budh Nagar district from the district of Ghaziabad, Kaushambi district was separated from Allahabad district, and Jyotiba Phule Nagar district (now called Amroha district) from Moradabad district.
+In May 1997, Mahamaya Nagar district (now called Hathras district) was created out of Aligarh district and Banda district was split into Banda and Chatrapati Shahuji Maharaj Nagar.
 Mayawati carried out review meetings with bureaucrats and suspended 127 officers.
-She setup Dr Ambedkar Awards and erected over 100 statues of various sizes of Ambedkar in Lucknow, Kanpur, Allahabad and other key towns.
+She set up the Dr Ambedkar Awards and erected over 100 statues of various sizes of Ambedkar in Lucknow, Kanpur, Allahabad and other key towns.

-Third term, 2002–03

-Her third term was from 3 May 2002 to 26 August 2003.
+Her third term was from 3 May 2002 to 26 August 2003, in which she had the support of BJP.
 She suspended 12 IAS officers, including Divisional Commissioners and District Magistrates.
 Six IPS officers were suspended for failing to maintain law and order, while 24 officers were warned to improve.
 She started 511 acre Gautam Buddha University.
 She renamed King George's Medical University to Chhatrapati Shahuji Maharaj Medical University.
 She suspended three senior officials after review in a couple of administrative divisions.

-2007 State and 2009 general election
+Fourth term, 2007–12

 Uttar Pradesh, India's most populous state and one of its poorest, is considered pivotal in the politics of India because of its large number of voters.
 BSP won a majority in the 2007 Uttar Pradesh Assembly elections, due to support of Brahmans.
 The campaign was accompanied by a colourful slogan: Haathi nahin, Ganesh hain, Brahma, Vishnu, Mahesh Hain: "The elephant (the BSP logo) is really the Lord Ganesha, the trinity of gods rolled into one".
-37 percent Brahmins voted for the party.
+37 per cent Brahmins voted for the party.

-The BSP won 20 seats in Lok Sabha from the state of Uttar Pradesh in the 2009 elections, obtaining the highest percentage (27.42%) of votes for any political party in the state.
-The party placed third in terms of national polling percentage (6.17%).